Kickassia provides examples of the following tropes:

-Foreshadowing: Used quite a bit to build up Spoony's tranformation into Dr. Insano.
+Used quite a bit to build up Spoony's transformation into Dr. Insano.
 People keep asking him if he's "that doctor guy", and a few instances where he briefly acts Insano-ish.

 Freudian Slip: At one point, the Nostalgia Critic refers to Phelous as "Phallus".
 Might not count, since he seems to be doing it on purpose.